Parliamentary.ai

 Groups Affected

-• Courts: Increased caseload relating to financial settlement orders and related matters.
+• Courts: Increased caseload from applications for financial settlement orders.

 Full Text